KSheridan86/BundooCakes/README.md

  > #### Manual Testing

- This was undertaken by myself, my wife and a number of friends, aswell as the Code Institute slack channels.
+ This was undertaken by myself, my wife and a number of friends.
  We tested all links to confirm they worked and opened on a new blank page and went where they were supposed to.
 Multiple devices were used to confirm the site worked as it should and it displayed correctly across different screen sizes and browsers.